Mannheimia hemolytica—associated Bovine Respiratory Disease

 H somni infection of the lungs results in purulent bronchopneumonia that may be followed by septicemia and infection of multiple organs.
 H somni is associated with extensive fibrinous pleuritis in feedlot calves.

-Early recognition by trained personnel skilled at detecting the early symptoms of disease and treatment with antibiotics are essential for successful therapy.
-Treatment protocols should be established so that the producer has a standardized approach to identifying and treating cases.
-Long-acting antimicrobials such as tulathromycin, tilmicosin, florfenicol, and enrofloxacin have label claims for treating BRD and are commonly used as first- or second-line treatment options in feedlot calves.
+Early recognition by trained personnel skilled at detecting the early clinical signs of disease followed by treatment with antibiotics is essential for successful therapy.
+Treatment protocols should be established so the producer has a standardized approach to identifying and treating cases.
+Long-acting antimicrobials such as tulathromycin, tilmicosin, florfenicol, and enrofloxacin have label claims to treat BRD and are commonly used as first- or second-line treatment options in feedlot calves.
 These long-acting antimicrobials allow the feedlot producer to avoid commingling sick animals in a hospital pen, and treated animals can return directly to the home pen.
-NSAID have been shown to be a beneficial ancillary therapy in controlling fever in cases of BRD, but data are lacking in terms of effect on relapse and mortality outcomes.
-If selection for treatment is late and pulmonary abscessation has occurred, it is difficult to achieve resolution with antimicrobials, and the use of a convalescent pen or culling of the animal should be considered.
+NSAIDs have been shown to be a beneficial ancillary therapy in controlling fever in cases of BRD, but data are lacking in terms of effect on relapse and mortality outcomes.
+If selection for treatment is late and pulmonary abscessation has occurred, it is difficult to achieve resolution with antimicrobials, and use of a convalescent pen or culling of the animal should be considered.

 Mycoplasma bovis is an emerging cause of respiratory disease and arthritis in feedlot cattle and in young dairy and veal calves.
-Experimental infections usually result in inapparent to mild signs of respiratory disease.
-However, the does not preclude a synergistic role for mycoplasmas in conjunction with viruses and bacteria in BRD.
-Mycoplasmas can be recovered from the respiratory tract of nonpneumonic calves, but the frequency of isolation is greater in those with respiratory tract disease.
+Experimental infections usually result in inapparent to mild signs of respiratory disease, but virulent strains have been identified that cause severe lung disease in calves.
+However, this does not preclude a synergistic role for mycoplasmas in conjunction with viruses and bacteria in BRD.
+Mycoplasmas can be isolated from the respiratory tract of nonpneumonic calves, but the frequency of isolation is greater in those with respiratory tract disease.
 M bovis has been associated with otitis media in young calves and a syndrome involving chronic pneumonia and polyarthritis in feedlot cattle.
-These cattle invariably have a pneumonic lesion, and 40–60% may also develop a polyarthritis and tenosynovitis that causes severe chronic lameness.
+These cattle invariably have a pneumonic lesion, and 40%–60% may also develop a polyarthritis and tenosynovitis that causes severe chronic lameness.
 The condition results in a chronic disease that does not respond to antimicrobial therapy.
 A significant proportion of these animals are euthanized because of the chronic nature of the disease.
 Lesions include chronic bronchopneumonia with caseous and coagulative necrosis.
 In severe cases, >80% of the lung tissue may be involved.
 Culture of these organisms requires special media and conditions; growth of the organisms may take up to a week.
+PCR tests are now available that can detect the mycoplasma within hours, thus greatly speeding up diagnosis.
+Immunohistochemical tests can also be done on fixed tissue that link the mycoplasma antigen directly with the lung lesion.
 Vaccines are commercially available for M bovis, but their efficacy has not been demonstrated conclusively.

-Last full review/revision March 2012 by John Campbell, DVM, DVSc; Jeanne Lofstedt, BVSc, MS, DACVIM (Large Animal)
+Last full review/revision March 2015 by John Campbell, DVM, DVSc